moliver28/research-handbook/content/job-families/finance/corporate-controller/accounting-operations.md

 ### VP, Accounting Operations

-The VP, Accounting Operations job family leads our Accounting Shared Services teams including Payroll, Accounts Payable, Commissions, and Billing Operations and Accounts Receivable.
 The VP, Accounting Operations is responsible for the leadership, strategy, and execution of Accounting Operations, including developing policies and procedures to enable the attainment of key corporate and business objectives.

 This role reports to the VP, Chief Accounting Officer.